Lemons, Lavender, & Laundry

 24 Feb

 My recipe situation was out of control.
-I finally decided to get serious about organizing them and created a recipe binder.
+I finally decided to get serious about organizing and created a recipe binder.
 Best decision ever.

 Love this idea of creating a recipe binder to keep all my recipes organized.